 TfL has faced significant financial challenges as a result of the reduced levels of ridership due to the pandemic since March 2020, which has led to a large fall in fare revenues.
-The Mayor continues to work with the Government to secure a sustainable long-term funding settlement for TfL to allow him to continue investment in the transport network while making it more reliable and accessible.
-The Mayor's priorities for TfL include:
+The Mayor continues to work with the government to secure a sustainable long-term funding settlement for TfL to allow him to continue investment in the transport network while making it more reliable and accessible.
+The Mayor's priorities for TfL, subject to funding constraints, include:

-- working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for Londoners aged 60+, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes; - opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
-TfL will also open the Northern line extension to Nine Elms and Battersea Power station in 2021; - rolling out 94 new Piccadilly line trains, with the first new trains serving customers from 2025; - enhancing capacity on the London Underground and rail services, and upgrading key stations such as Bank/Monument station;
+working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
+This includes, for example, maintaining free bus and tram travel for under 18s as well as free off-peak travel across the network for older Londoners, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes

-- making public transport more accessible for everyone.
-Within the next five years nearly 40 per cent of tube stations are expected to be step free.
-All Elizabeth line stations once the line opens in full will also be step free; - extending the London Overground on the Gospel Oak to Barking Line to serve Barking Riverside (due to open by 2022) and expanding capacity on the DLR network; - maintaining the Bus and Tram one-hour Hopper fare and investing to improve journey times and reliability on the bus network; - continuing the electrification of London Buses so that all are emission free by 2037 at the latest: - extending the Ultra Low Emission Zone in central London to the North and South Circular roads by Autumn 2021 to help tackle London's toxic air quality; and - investing in a range of schemes designed to make walking, cycling and public transport safer, cleaner and more appealing in partnership with London boroughs.
+- opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
+This follows on from the opening of the Northern line extension to Nine Elms and Battersea Power Station in September 2021 - rolling out new trains on the Piccadilly line, with the first new trains serving customers from 2025 - enhancing capacity on the London Underground and rail services, and upgrading key stations such as Bank/Monument station - making public transport more accessible for everyone.
+All Elizabeth line stations once the line opens in full will also be step free - extending the London Overground on the Gospel Oak to Barking Line to serve Barking Riverside (due to open in autumn 2022) and expanding capacity on the DLR network - maintaining the Bus and Tram one-hour Hopper fare and investing to sustain existing journey times and reliability on the bus network - continuing the electrification of London Buses so that all are emission free by 2037 at the latest - tackling London's toxic air quality following on from the extension of the Ultra Low Emission Zone in central London to the North and South Circular roads in autumn 2021 - investing in schemes designed to make walking, cycling and public transport safer, cleaner and more appealing in partnership with London boroughs.